The Trademarks Law Review: Turkey

 The Turkish Patent and Trademark Office is the body responsible for managing national trademark applications.
 The decisions made by the Turkish Patent and Trademark Office can be challenged before specialised civil IP courts.

-The Nic.TR Administration, within the body of the Middle East Technical University, handled the administrative, financial and technical services of domain names with the '.tr' top-level domains until it was shut down to registrations and renewals on 23 March 2020.
+The Nic.TR Administration, within the body of the Middle East Technical University, handled the administrative, financial and technical services of domain names with the '.tr' top-level domains until it was shut down to registrations and renewals.
 Transactions of '.tr' domain names will continue to be made through Nic.TR until .tr Network Information System (TRABIS) is activated.
 TRABIS shall come into action when the Information and Communication Technologies Authority announces that the new system is activated. '.tr' domain names will be handled by Registrars during the transition process.
 The Nic.TR system will be accessible until TRABİS is activated, after which it will be closed.
 Once TRABİS is activated, Registrars will pursue all their transactions through TRABIS.

 Company names are not required to be registered as trademarks in Turkey; they come into effect on commencement of their use in commerce.
 However, trademarks, company names, domain names and any other sign that may be the subject of a dispute, are all enforced before the Turkish civil courts in civil litigation proceedings.